Miles Harvey: Early life and education

 Harvey grew up in the Chicago suburb of Downers Grove.
 His father, Robert Harvey, was an elementary-school teacher and political activist.
-His mother, Kathryn "Tinker" Harvey, was the longtime chairman of the Democratic Party of DuPage County, who twice served as a member of the U.S. Electoral College and was a delegate or alternate delegate to five Democratic National Conventions.
+His mother, Kathryn "Tinker" Harvey, was the longtime chairman of the Democratic Party of DuPage County, who twice served as a member of the United States Electoral College and was a delegate or alternate delegate to five Democratic National Conventions.

-Harvey graduated Downers Grove Community High School North in 1978.
-After a year at Southern Illinois University, he transferred to the University of Illinois in Urbana-Champaign, where he studied journalism, graduating in 1984.
-At his college newspaper, The Daily Illini, fellow staff members included Larry Doyle, who later became a writer and producer for "The Simpsons" and a frequent contributor to The New Yorker; Dave Cullen, who went on to write the nonfiction bestseller Columbine; Kevin Davis, whose books would include The Brain Defense and Defending the Damned; and Jon Ginoli, who soon gained renown as singer and guitarist for Pansy Division, a pioneering band in the queercore movement of punk rock.
+Harvey graduated from Downers Grove Community High School North in 1978.
+After a year at Southern Illinois University, he transferred to the University of Illinois Urbana-Champaign, where he studied journalism, graduating in 1984.
+At his college newspaper, The Daily Illini, fellow staff members included Larry Doyle, who later became a writer and producer for The Simpsons and a frequent contributor to The New Yorker; Dave Cullen, who went on to write the nonfiction bestseller Columbine; Kevin Davis, whose books would include The Brain Defense and Defending the Damned; and Jon Ginoli, who soon gained renown as singer and guitarist for Pansy Division, a pioneering band in the queercore movement of punk rock.

-In 1991, Harvey received an M.F.A. in English at the University of Michigan, where he studied fiction-writing under the novelists Charles Baxter and Nicholas Delabanco.
+In 1991, Harvey received a Master of Fine Arts in English at the University of Michigan, where he studied fiction-writing under the novelists Charles Baxter and Nicholas Delabanco.